-- Performance feedback delivered by yelling, screaming, making threats2 or gratuitous insults. - Deliberate and repeated humiliation.
-This could include actions such as deliberate and repeated shaming of peers on online platforms in response to ideas, beliefs, or opinions shared in the classroom. - o Malicious comments about a person's appearance, lifestyle, family, or culture. - Unwarranted physical contact or intimidating gestures directed at an individual or individuals.
+- Abusive expression directed at an individual or individuals, such as derogatory remarks, epithets, or ad hominem attacks that are outside the range of commonly accepted expressions of disagreement, disapproval, or critique in an academic community and professional setting that respects free expression.
+The Policy encompasses abusive expression or ad hominem attacks that are verbal or nonverbal, spoken or written, recorded, visual, or digital, including content posted to online platforms, academic tools, or social media sites.
+Examples include: - Performance feedback delivered by yelling, screaming, making threats2 or gratuitous insults. - Deliberate and repeated humiliation.
+This could include actions such as deliberate and repeated shaming of peers on online platforms in response to ideas, beliefs, or opinions shared in the classroom. - Malicious comments about a person's appearance, lifestyle, family, or culture. - Unwarranted physical contact or intimidating gestures directed at an individual or individuals.
 Examples include: - A physical, verbal, or written act toward another person, which causes them reasonably to fear for their safety or the safety of others. - o Invading personal space after being asked to move or step away. - Conspicuous and unwarranted exclusion or isolation of an individual or individuals, with the intentional effect of harming their reputation in the workplace or learning environment and hindering their learning or work; - Sabotage or threatened sabotage of the studies, work, or career advancement of an individual or individuals.
-Examples include: - o Interfering or threatening to interfere with a person's visa status. - Spreading false or misleading information or malicious rumors. - Sharing confidential information about another person without a legitimate pedagogical or employment-related purpose. - o Interfering with a person's personal property or work equipment. - Damaging or destroying a person's work. - Abuse of authority, such as using inappropriate threats or retaliation in the exercise of authority, supervision, or guidance, or impeding or attempting to impede another person from exercising rights under any of Harvard's policies or procedures.
+Examples include: - o Interfering or threatening to interfere with a person's visa status. - o Spreading false or misleading information or malicious rumors. - Sharing confidential information about another person without a legitimate pedagogical or employment-related purpose. - o Interfering with a person's personal property or work equipment. - Damaging or destroying a person's work. - Abuse of authority, such as using inappropriate threats or retaliation in the exercise of authority, supervision, or guidance, or impeding or attempting to impede another person from exercising rights under any of Harvard's policies or procedures.